Rekordbox 7 is out! A shameless cash grab

 It was long overdue, but Rekordbox finally supports Apple silicon!

-Apple silicon was announced back in 2020, and Pioneer finally caught up.
+Apple silicon was announced back in 2020, and Pioneer finally caught up in 2024!

 You can now use the native speed of Apple silicon, without having to use the Rosetta conversion layer.

-But in most day-to-day use, you won’t notice it.
+But in most day-to-day use, you probably won’t notice it.

 Automatic detection of Cues

-But now Rekordbox supports it as well: automatic detection of Memory Cues and Hot Cues.
+Rekordbox finally supports automatic detection of Memory Cues and Hot Cues.

 In a very convoluted way, you could do it Mixed-in-key already.

-But is was far from fast, convenient or accurate.
+But it was far from fast, convenient or accurate.

-In order to use it, you need to re-analyze your songs.
+In order to use it in Rekordbox, you need to re-analyze your songs.

 Learn how to master hot cues and memory cues here … yes, manually … in a way that is actually useful 🙂